Edward LIU | Partner

 Acted as Arbitrator

-● HKMAG Arbitration (2023): Appointed as a sole arbitrator in respect of disputes arising out of a cargo claim worth of approximately USD 5.4 million, adjudicated on clauses in respect cargo discharge against a LOI and the surrender of original bill of lading thereafter and examined principles of double recovery; arbitral award was published in April 2023;
+HKMAG Arbitration (2023): appointed as the sole arbitrator in respect of disputes arising out of a cargo claim worth of approximately USD 5.4 million, adjudicated on clauses in respect cargo discharge against a LOI and the surrender of original bill of lading thereafter and examined principles of double recovery; arbitral award was published in April 2023

 • Accolades

-In July 2022, Edward was awarded Medal of Honour in recognition of his contributions to the development and promotion of legal, arbitration and dispute resolution, and transport-related legal services in Hong Kong.
+In July 2022, Edward Liu was honoured with the Medal of Honour for his significant contributions to the development and promotion of legal, arbitration, dispute resolution, and transport-related legal services in Hong Kong.

-In January 2023, Edward was named as one of the lite lawyers in China’s legal market by China Business Law Journal, and he was recognised “as one of the best lawyers in international arbitration and maritime trade in the entire Greater China region”, and noted by the clients as “one of the precious few dispute resolution-focused lawyers with a background in mainland China, gifted with a global vision, and qualified to practice in mainland China, Hong Kong and the UK.
+In January 2023, Edward was named as one of the elite lawyers in China’s legal market by China Business Law Journal.
+He was acknowledged “as one of the best lawyers in international arbitration and maritime trade in the entire Greater China region”, and was highly regarded by clients as “one of the precious few dispute resolution-focused lawyers with a background in mainland China, gifted with a global vision, and qualified to practice in mainland China, Hong Kong and the UK”.

 In addition, he has been a frequent winner with many awards:

-● 2018 – Ten Outstanding Young Persons in Chinese Shipping Industry;
+· 2018: Ten Outstanding Young Persons in Chinese Shipping Industry, China Transport News

 • Education

-Edward received his Bachelor of Laws (LL.B.) degree from Shanghai Maritime University in 2008, his Master of Laws (LL.M.) degree from the University of Southampton, UK in 2009, and his Graduate Diploma of Laws (GDL) degree from BPP Law School in 2013.
+Edward's educational background includes a Bachelor of Laws (LL.B.) degree from Shanghai Maritime University in 2008, a Master of Laws (LL.M.) degree from the University of Southampton, UK in 2009, and a Graduate Diploma of Laws (GDL) degree from BPP Law School in 2013.

-In 2018, he completed the Investment Law and Investor-State Mediator Training Courses, co-organised by the Hong Kong Department of Justice, International Centre for Settlement of Investment Disputes (ICSID), and Asian Academy of International Law (AAIL).
-In 2022, he completed HKIAC Advanced Arbitration Training Programme.
+In 2018, he completed the Investment Law and Investor-State Mediator Training Courses, co-organized by the Hong Kong Department of Justice, International Centre for Settlement of Investment Disputes (ICSID), and Asian Academy of International Law (AAIL).
+In 2022, he successfully finished the HKIAC Advanced Arbitration Training Programme.
+In 2023, he completed the Advanced Course in Hong Kong – 1st Edition: “Current Trends on International Commercial and Investment Dispute Settlement”, co-organised by the Hong Kong Department of Justice, The Hague Academy of International Law, and Asia Academy of International Law.

 • Language